 Sip and nibble

-Take small sips of cold water or ginger ale and nibble on a dry cracker.
+Take small sips of cold water or ginger ale and nibble a dry cracker.
 Empty but not starving stomachs tolerate motion better.

 Distract, don’t doom‑scroll